- Attractive design

 When we do, we’ll already dock the 2020 Enclave a point for Buick’s frustrating insistence on making active safety tech standard on rivals that cost half as much a costly option.
 Automatic emergency braking is now standard on the Enclave Premium and Avenir, but it is not available on the Preferred or Essence trim levels.

 The feds have weighed in and rate the Enclave at five stars overall, albeit four stars for frontal crash and four in the calculated rollover risk assessment.
-The IIHS has not tested the 2020 Enclave.
+The IIHS gives the Enclave good crash-test scores but drops it from Top Safety Pick status for its marginal headlights.

 2020 Buick Enclave